How many nonprofits will shut their doors?

 We find ourselves amidst a pandemic-driven recession of uncertain scope and duration.
-Over the last months, Candid employees have been asked repeatedly, “How many nonprofits are going to go out of business?”
+Over the last months, Candid employees have been asked repeatedly, “How many nonprofits are going to shut their doors and go out of business?”

 There is no easy way to answer this question.
 We cannot predict the future.
 What we can do, however, is offer a set of possible scenarios and comb those scenarios for insight.
 Over the last two weeks, my colleagues Carol Brouwer and Anna Koob led an effort to analyze the financial future of a set of 315,698 U.S.-based nonprofits by considering 20 possible scenarios.